tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 performance-metrics-throttle-container:
 : A YANG grouping that defines configurable thresholds for advertisement suppression and measurement intervals.

+explicit-route-hop:
+: A YANG grouping that defines supported explicit routes as defined in {{!RFC3209}} and {{!RFC3477}}.

+encoding-and-switching-type:
+: This is a common grouping to define the LSP encoding and switching types.

 The "ietf-te-types" module contains the following YANG reusable data types:

 te-ds-class: